Updated Mar. 15, 2021:

 Broader kidney and pancreas distribution policies now in effect.
 Learn more.

 On Dec.
-15, 2020, the Organ Procurement and Transplantation Network will implement policies to remove donation service area (DSA) and OPTN region from kidney and pancreas allocation.
+15, 2020, the to remove donation service area (DSA) and OPTN region from kidney and pancreas allocation.
 At implementation, DSA and region will be replaced with a 250 nautical mile (NM) fixed circle.

 These changes to kidney and pancreas allocation were developed as a result of the OPTN Board of Directors’ 2018 directive that organ-specific committees remove DSA and region from allocation policies to align with the OPTN Final Rule.
 One of the requirements of the Final Rule is that policies “shall not be based on the candidate’s place of residence or place of listing, except to the extent required” by other requirements of the Rule.

 Increasing equity in access is a strategic goal of United Network for Organ Sharing, and statistical simulation modeling projects that the new kidney and pancreas policies will improve transplant access for key groups of transplant candidates, including children, women, ethnic minorities and highly-sensitized candidates.

 The new released organ allocation policies address the reallocation of kidney, kidney-pancreas, pancreas, and islets in situations in which an organ allocated to an original intended recipient is unable to be transplanted in that recipient.
 For released kidneys, the major change will be that the host OPO will maintain responsibility for any necessary continued allocation either using the original match run or a new match run with a 250NM circle around the intended recipient hospital.
 The allocation of released kidneys will no longer be done at the importing OPO or DSA level.
 Find a visual aid of the host OPO released organ processes for reallocating kidney, pancreas and kidney-pancreas here.

 Two phases of implementation for new medical urgency requirements for kidney candidates